Lazio Italy Travel Guide

 Each has a distinct historical and aesthetic experience.

-Arrive as soon as it opens time (8:30 AM) or in the late afternoon (2-3 hours before closing) to avoid the largest crowds.
-Allow at least 2-3 hours for full exploration.
+Arrive the moment it opens time (8:30 AM) or in the late afternoon (2-3 hours before closing) to avoid the largest crowds.
+Allow at least 2-3 hours for complete exploration.
 Bring a reusable water bottle.
 Photography is best dawn or dusk for softer light.

 Generally open from 8:30 AM until one hour before sunset.
 Check the authorized site for precise seasonal variations.